CSHNotes/NA-Notes/week9.1.markdown

 ## Sampling Types

 ### Convenience Sampling

 Non-random, but hopefully representative of the population

-Random sampling allows for better generalizations
+Random sampling allows for better generalizations and enables us to do some fancy math

 ### Systematic Sampling